curateteaching/digitalpedagogy/keywords/praxis.md

 * Name of Creator: [Rachel Sagner Buurma](http://rachelsagnerbuurma.org/)
 * Attribution Information: Rachel Sagner Buurma is an associate professor in the [Department of English Literature](http://www.swarthmore.edu/english-literature) at [Swarthmore College](http://www.swarthmore.edu).

 Victorian Literature and Victorian Informatics is a richly detailed English syllabus exploring "canonical Victorian literature through the lens of Victorian Information theory and knowledge organization practices."
 Buurma blends close, middle-distant, and distant reading techniques with an emphasis on digital methods for re-reading/re-making literary texts.
-With a variety of workshops, demonstrations, discussions, and readings, Buurma's syllabus is exemplary in its incorporation of fresh critical methods and interpretative tools into familiar material.
-Related readings, tools, and workshops could be readily incorporated into an existing course, or a new course could be developed along a similar, topical and content-based model.
+With its variety of workshops, demonstrations, discussions, and readings, Buurma's syllabus is exemplary in incorporating fresh critical methods and interpretative tools into a more familiar and canonical reading list.
+Instructors experimenting with this model could readily incorporate related readings, tools, and workshops into a smaller unit within an existing course, but it is also easy to imagine developing a new one, organized along similar topical or thematic lines.
+The key innovation here is the integration of digital humanities methods and skill-building into a content-based course, rather than positioning *praxis* as something that stands alone, outside the core curriculum.

-JENTERY: Here, would you be willing to more directly address (if only in a sentence) how this course demonstrates the ways in which praxis (or digital methods) can be integrated into existing curricula?
-For many of our readers, such an integration (as opposed to developing standalone DH courses) may be very important.

 ### “The Wikiblitz: A Wikipedia Editing Assignment in a First Year Undergraduate Class (Spring 2012 version)”